Lorenzettig7/Secure-WebApp-AWS/README.md

 AWS WAF using managed rule setsn
 Defined in waf.tf, the Web ACL uses AWS-managed rule groups and is associated with the ALB through attach.tf.

-Simulated AI detection using a Python-based script
-A custom Python script (sagemaker_sim.py) mimics AI-based classification of suspicious User-Agent headers, representing a SageMaker workflow.

 Fully managed using Infrastructure as Code (Terraform) All AWS resources were declared, provisioned, and linked using modular .tf files and applied via Terraform CLI.